despegar/jsonSchema4s/README.md

 ## Supported Types

-The library supports case class, Option[A], Seq[A], String, Boolean, Int, BigDecimal.
+The library supports case class, Option[A], Seq[A], String, Boolean, Int, Long, BigDecimal.

 These were the only ones implemented just by the need

-The library doesn't support recursive types, it may enter on loop :D

 ## WARNING